 During Father Bennett’s tenure he was assisted by the Rev. Gerard W. Rubino (1977-1985) and the Rev. Mark E. Seitz (1983-1985).
 Father Bennett was succeeded by The Rev. Dr. Robin G. Murray (1986-2005).
 St. Andrew’s has also been served by the following clergy and other ministers: the Rev. Tom Tirman (Curate 1989-1991) and the Rev. J. James Gerhart (Curate 1991-1992); Youth Minister Chas Williams (1994-1996); the Rev. Candis Burgess (Assistant to the Rector 1996-1997); two Deacons, the Revs.
 Mary Willow (1986-2006) and Margaret E. Green-Witt (1991-2007); and six associates, The Revs.
 Donald Jaikes, Magar “Mike” Bedrosian, Edward D. Grimes, Donald Lillpopp, Robert James, and Jay P. Coulton (Emeritus).
 Pastor Shanda M. Mahurin served St. Andrew’s for seven years, from 2005-2012.
 She was assisted by the Revs.
 Bedrosian, Lillpopp and James, Deacons, the Rev. Dr. Ludwig Wallner (2007-2012) and the Rev. Elaine Cole (2011-present) and Jody Bowes, Music and Youth Minister.

-In January 2016 we broke ground for our new church addition which will provide a room for babies and parents, a toddler room, and a multi-purpose room.
-We look forward to what God will be doing in Spring Hill through St. Andrew’s.
-Later in 2016 Debbie Smith became the church administrator.
-By the end of 2016 our new church narthex had been dedicated by Bishop Dabney Smith.
+In January 2016 we broke ground for our new church addition which closed in the narthex, provided a room for babies and parents, a toddler room, and a chapel/multi-purpose room.
+Our new church narthex addition was dedicated by Bishop Dabney Smith.
+Debbie Smith became the church administrator.

-In 2017 we put down new flooring in the church and repaired all our pews and reupholstered them and added privacy panels for our front rows.
+In 2017 we put wood-look tile flooring in the church, repaired all our pews, reupholstered them, and added privacy panels for the front rows.
 In the fall we began renovating our sacristy.
-We also moved the choir room into what had been our library.
-The library moved into what had been our gift store but had not been used as such for many years.
-We redid the flooring in both rooms and the entry way with a beautiful tile.
-Also in 2017 Lisa Emmerson became the church secretary.
+We also moved the choir room into what had been the library.
+The library moved into what had been the gift store but had not been used as such for many years.
+Both rooms were tiled along with the entry way of Krysher Hall.
+Lisa Emmerson became the church secretary.